intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 unintentionally ossifying on the occurrence of greasing in the temporal or spatial domain.

-## Defining and Registering Grease Value Ranges
+## Define and Register Grease Value Ranges

 It is recommended that large grease value sets are allocated in protocol documents by defining a unique algorithm, to increase the chance that